pujari-ji/js.hindi/README.md

 # js.hindi
-A code repo for javascript series
+A code repo for javascript series at chai aur code youtube channel